Skip to main content

 The success of a product is significantly influenced by its colour, materials, and finish, as these elements collectively shape the user’s perception and experience.
 Colour psychology plays a vital role in attracting target audiences, as different colours evoke various emotions and associations.
 The choice of materials affects the product’s durability, sustainability, and feel, impacting perceived quality and user satisfaction.
 The finish, whether matte, glossy, or textured, adds to the aesthetic appeal and can influence the tactile experience, enhancing user interaction.
 Together, these factors contribute to the product’s overall appeal, functionality, and marketability, ultimately determining its success.

-How do we associate cost and value of a product, with it's materials, colour and finish?
+How do we associate cost and functional and perceived value of a product, with its materials, colour and finish?

 The cost and perceived value of a product are closely linked to its materials, colour, and finish.
 High-quality materials often increase production costs but also enhance perceived value through durability and aesthetics.
 Colour choice can signify luxury or practicality, influencing consumer perception of worth.
 For instance, certain colours may be associated with premium brands.
 Finish, whether it’s a high-gloss polish or a sophisticated matte, contributes to the visual and tactile appeal, affecting the product’s luxury feel.
 These elements combined create a comprehensive impression of the product, influencing both its market positioning and the consumer’s willingness to pay a premium price.